-Scope
+Scope [ALL]

 This Part specifies a profile of GML meant to be used as a basis for the development of GML application schemas for S-100 data products.
-The GML application schema for each data product defines a file format for the machine-to-machine exchange of information structured in conformance with the application schema for the data product, as defined in the appropriate product specification.
+The GML application schema for each S-100 data product defines a file format for the machine-to-machine exchange of information structured in conformance with the application schema for the data product and matching the content of the Feature Catalogue, as defined in the appropriate product specification.

 The scope of this Part includes:

 Feature and information type data conforming to the S-100 General Feature Model defined in Part 3, encoded using GML (ISO 19136), and structured as datasets (identifiable collections of data).

+Construction of GML Schemas from Feature Catalogues

 Guidance for use of the schemas in application schemas for data products.